shigeyukey/shige-addons-wiki/template.md

 <h4><a href="http://patreon.com/Shigeyuki">💖Please Support Shige's Anki add-ons development!</a></h4>

+Hi thank you for using this add-on I'm Shigeඞ!
+1. \[ 🛠️Fix add-ons ] So far I fixed and customized 80+ broken add-ons for free and developed over 30 add-ons as a hobby ([all add-ons](https://ankiweb.net/shared/addons?search=Please%20Support%20Shige%27s%20Anki%20add-ons%20development&sort=rating)).
+If you have requests to fix broken add-ons feel free to contact me.
+[Fix broken addons (Free)](https://new.reddit.com/r/Anki/comments/1b0eybn/simple_fix_of_broken_addons_for_the_latest_anki/)

-Hi thank you for using this add-on, I'm Shigeඞ!
-I'm looking for supporters for my add-ons development, because I like Anki!
-So far I fixed and customized 60+ discontinued add-ons and created 30+ new add-ons.
-If you support my volunteer development you will get 14 add-ons for patrons only and 15 game themes included in AnkiArcade ($5/month).
-If you have any ideas or requests feel free to send them to me, thanks! :D
+2. \[ 💖Donation ] I'm looking for supporters for my add-ons development because I like Anki!👍️ If you support my volunteer development you will get 14 add-ons for patrons only and 15 game themes included in AnkiArcade ($5/month).

 [![patrons_banner](https://shigeyukey.github.io/shige-addons-wiki/images/_promotion/promotion_00.gif)](http://patreon.com/Shigeyuki)<br>